gladed/gradle-android-git-version/README.md

 A base version code added to all generated version codes.
 Use this when you have already released a version with a code, and don't want to go backwards.

 The default baseCode is 0.

+### hideBranches (list of strings)

+A list of branches which should *not* be added to builds for intermediate (non-tagged) commits.
+This will result in somewhat cleaner intermediate version names.

+The default hideBranches are `[ 'master', 'release' ]`.

 ## License